Zeke-MA/Pokedex-CLI/README.md

-Guided Project from the boot.dev platform.
+Guided Project from the :bear: boot.dev :bear: platform.
 The Go program is a REPL leveraging PokeAPI to simulate a Pokedex!

 Link to the project details below: